ltgoslo/Definition-generation-for-LSCD/src/README.md

 ### Input data

-#### Diachronic corpora
-Obtain the English corpora as described in [README](https://github.com/ltgoslo/Definition-generation-for-LSCD?tab=readme-ov-file#obtain-the-data) and put them into `data/english/`.
-They are expected to be named `corpus1/ccoha1.txt` and `corpus2/ccoha2.txt`.

 #### Bokmålsordboka and Wiktionary instead of WordNet for Norwegian and Russian

 - in order to get Bokmålsordboka in XML format, contact its [developers](https://ordbokene.no/eng/contact).
 You will have to [parse](https://github.com/ltgoslo/Definition-generation-for-LSCD/blob/main/src/norwegian-dataset.ipynb) it into `complete.tsv.gz` in CODWOE format (the same as for Russian) yourself.
 Put it into `data/norwegian1/` and `data/norwegian2/`